Presidio San Agustín del Tucsón: Museum highlights

-The Tucson presidio solder as depicted by Bill Singleton in his mural, 1972.
+The Tucson presidio soldier as depicted by Bill Singleton in his mural painted in 2007.
 They dressed in heavy seven-layered deerskin armor and carried a shield of three layers of half-tanned rawhide.
 Their primary weapon was a nine-foot long lance.

 The presidio Tucson Blacksmith Shop.
 The Tucson Ring Meteorite was used for years as an anvil in the presidio blacksmith shop.
 The meteorite is now on display in the Smithsonian Museum in Washington D.C.

-In 1954, archaeologists from the University of Arizona discovered a Hohokam pit house underlying the Tucson Presidio.
+An Early Agricultural period pit structure, about 2,000 years old, is exhibited at the Presidio Museum.